 Prove® Platform iOS SDK

-Learn how to integrate the client-side iOS SDK into your native application.
+Learn how to integrate the client-side iOS SDK into your native new application.

 Installation

-The iOS SDK is written in Swift.
+Prove provides the iOS SDK in Swift.
 It is a lightweight XCFramework with a download size of 2.5 MB and an install size of 1.5 MB for the minimum required components.
-It only relies on iOS native APIs; no external dependencies are included.
-Prove’s iOS SDK minimally supports the previous 3 major versions (iOS v14 today), Prove has seen successful transactions with iOS v11.
+It only relies on iOS native APIs.
+Prove’s iOS SDK minimally supports the previous three major versions.
+Prove has seen successful transactions with iOS v11.

 Prove manages a repository with the libraries to enable integration.

-The following needs to be followed to remotely import CocoaPod from the Prove pod repository:
+Execute the following to remotely import CocoaPod from the Prove pod repository:

 Send the Type of Flow: Mobile

-Unlike the Web SDK, when using the iOS SDK, the mobile flow must be used.
-You should pass mobile to the Start() function on the server.
-In a mobile flow, Mobile Auth is attempted first and if that fails, it will perform OTP validation on the mobile phone.
+Unlike the Web SDK, when using the iOS SDK, use the mobile flow.
+Pass mobile to the Start() function on the server.
+In a mobile flow, Mobile Auth executes first and if that fails, it will perform one-time password (OTP) validation on the mobile phone.

-In the mobile flow, once either Mobile Auth or the OTP validation is complete, the AuthFinishStep function will be called.
+In the mobile flow, once either Mobile Auth or the OTP validation is complete, the AuthFinishStep function executes.

 Mobile Auth

-In order for Mobile Auth to succeed, the end user must not be using a VPN and Private Relay on iOS needs to be disabled.
+In order for Mobile Auth to succeed, the user needs to disable the VPN and Private Relay on iOS.

 Authenticate()